35 questions to generate ideas and opportunities for your business

 One of my favourite mantras is Reflect, Revisit, Review and Refresh.
 But how do you do this effectively when it comes to your business?

-First of all you need to do it thoroughly to make it worthwhile and, if August is traditionally a quiet time for your business, it’s a great month to do a bit of work on your business.
+First of all you need to do it thoroughly to make it worthwhile and, if summer is traditionally a quiet time for your business, it’s a great opportunity to do a bit of work on your business.